The Jetset Society

 During dinner, the music should be present, but never intrusive.
 Lounge, soul, jazz and selected pop classics from the repertoire work especially well here.

 Later on, the energy can rise.
-Good wedding music develops with the evening and brings guests onto the dance floor at exactly the right moment.
+Good wedding music develops with the evening: from the emotional first dance to the first full dance floor and on to danceable party music.

 Which lineup fits your wedding?

-The right size depends on the number of guests, the available space and the effect you want to create.
+The right size depends on the number of guests, available space, schedule and desired impact.

-Very suitable for the drinks reception, dinner or smaller weddings with an intimate and high-quality atmosphere.
+Very suitable for the ceremony, drinks reception, reception, dinner or smaller weddings with an intimate and high-quality atmosphere.
+Smaller setups feel elegant and need less space.

-A strong all-round solution for many weddings: rich in sound, flexible and often the best balance between impact and effort.
+A strong all-round solution for many weddings: rich in sound, flexible and often the best balance between stylish accompaniment and later danceability.

-Ideal for larger celebrations, strong energy and an evening where the dance floor is clearly meant to be a central focus.
+Ideal for larger celebrations, stronger stage impact, a fuller sound and an evening where the dance floor is clearly meant to be a central focus.

 Does the band also play the first dance live?